-Value based branding awareness is about when you take ownership of a commodity, a special talent, concept or product.
+Value based branding awareness is about your relationships, when you take ownership of a commodity, a special talent, concept or product.
 What is it that you stand for?

 What you stand for is an experience that your customers feel from what you offer.